jlstewart12/Climate-Analysis-and-Exploration/README.md

 ## Precipitation Analysis

-Selecting only the `data` and `prcp` values, I designed a query to retrieve the last 12 months of precipitation data and then ploted the results.
+Selecting only the `data` and `prcp` values, I designed a query to retrieve the last 12 months of precipitation data and then plotted the results.

 ![precipitation](Images/prcp.png)